section-engineering-education/engineering-education/content/articles/how-to-build-a-text-classification-model-using-bert-and-tensorflow/index.md

 <!--more-->
 Some of the examples of text classification are [intent detection](/engineering-education/intent-classification-with-rasa-and-spacy/), [sentiment analysis](/engineering-education/sentiment-analysis-with-spacy-and-scikit-learn/), [topic labelling](https://towardsdatascience.com/nlp-extracting-the-main-topics-from-your-dataset-using-lda-in-minutes-21486f5aa925) and [spam detection.](https://towardsdatascience.com/spam-detection-in-emails-de0398ea3b48)

 In this tutorial, we will build a spam detection model.
 The spam detection model will classify emails as spam or not spam.
-This is used to filter unwanted and unsolicited emails.
+This will be used to filter unwanted and unsolicited emails.
 We will build this model using BERT and Tensorflow.
 BERT will be used to generate sentence encoding for all emails.
 Finally, we will use Tensorflow to build the neural networks.
 Tensorflow will create the input and output layers of our machine learning model.

 ### Table of contents
 - [Prerequisites](#prerequisites)
 - [Importing important packages](#importing-important-packages)
 - [Balancing dataset](#balancing-dataset)